genixpro/hypermax/README.md

     - Convenient way to add in peak or median RAM (and GPU RAM) as an additional loss on your model
     - Convenient way to add in disk / network usage as a additional loss on your model
 - Tools for Hyperparameter Tuning:
-    - View a hotspot grid between two hyper-parameters, to see the sensitive areas
     - Improve feature-vector design for hyper-parameter correlations
     - Edit / change the hyper-parameter space while the model is running
     - Estimate the cardinality of the search-space